ramzibou0735/aerial-autonomy-stack/README.md

 ## TODOs

-- Double check mutex and sleep use in px4_interface and ardupilot_interface (especially new reads in actions)

- set_reposition_callback in ardu

-- Double check offboard loop rate published as negative when starting a new offboard action
+- (?)
+Double check offboard loop rate published as negative when starting a new offboard action

 - Determine how to interactively send rates, attitude, trajectory, velocity, acceleration references for Offboard/Guided modes
 - Create and implement vision/control node